Career Readiness Competencies

 Ways To Build This Competency

-- Solicit and use feedback from multiple cultural perspectives to make inclusive and equity-minded decisions.
+- Solicit and use feedback from multiple cultural perspectives to make informed decisions.

-- Actively contribute to inclusive and equitable practices that influence individual and systemic change.
+- Actively contribute to practices that influence individual and systemic change.

-- Advocate for inclusion, equitable practices, justice, and empowerment for historically marginalized communities.
+- Advocate for respectful practices, justice, and empowerment for all.

 - Seek global cross-cultural interactions and experiences that enhance your understanding of people from different demographic groups and that leads to personal growth.

-- Keep an open mind to diverse ideas and new ways of thinking.
+- Keep an open mind to a variety ideas and new ways of thinking.

 Specific Examples